-Forward-looking statements in this Form 10-Q are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-Investors are cautioned that all forward-looking statements involve risks and uncertainty, including without limitation, the risk of a significant natural disaster, the inability of the Company to reinsure certain risks, the adequacy of its loss reserves, oil and gas reserve estimates, changing regulations in foreign countries, as well as general market conditions, competition and pricing.
-The Company believes that this information is based on reasonable expectations.
-However, no assurances can be given that the Company will achieve all of its goals and expectations.
+Forward-looking statements in this Form 10-Q, future filings by the Company with the Securities and Exchange Commission, the Company's press releases and oral statements by authorized officers of the Company are intended to be subject to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+Investors are cautioned that all forward-looking statements involve risks and uncertainty, including without limitation, the risk of a significant natural disaster, the inability of the Company to insure against certain risks, the adequacy of its loss reserves, fluctuations in commodity prices that affect the prices for fish meal and fish oil, weather and other factors affecting fish catch levels, the inherent limitations in the ability to estimate oil and gas reserves, changing government regulations, political risks of operations in foreign countries, as well as general market conditions, competition and pricing.
+The Company believes that forward looking statements made by it are based on reasonable expectations.
+However, no assurances can be given that actual results will not differ materially from those contained in such forward looking statements.
+The words "estimate," "project," "anticipate," "expect," "predict," "believe" and similar expressions are intended to identify forward looking statements.